johnkattenhorn/MachineBuildScripts/README.md

 ## Overview

-The **Makers & Managers Toolkit** is designed to support a seamless onboarding experience for both developers (**Makers**) and **Managers**, providing tailored automation scripts and comprehensive documentation for the most commonly used tools, services, and configurations.
+My tailored automation scripts and comprehensive documentation for the most commonly used tools, services, and configurations that I use in my machine builds.

 ### Key Features

 - **Cross-Platform Setup**: Guides and automation for both **Ubuntu** and **Windows** environments.
 - **Role-Specific Customization**:
-  - **Makers**: Developer-centric environments with tools like Docker, JetBrains, .NET SDK, and Visual Studio Code.
+  - **Developers**: Developer-centric environments with tools like Docker, JetBrains, .NET SDK, and Visual Studio Code.
   - **Managers**: Productivity-focused setup including Office 365, communication tools (Teams, Slack, Discord), and browsers (Chrome, Firefox).
 - **Efficient Onboarding**: Simplify and standardize the onboarding process for new employees and team members.